BrianXiao1217/DS4002-project1/README.md

 ## Section 1: Software and Platform
 * In order to obtain data, we used Arctic Shift (https://github.com/ArthurHeitmann/arctic_shift) to scrape data from Reddit.
 This generated a JSON file in which we cleaned and turned into a CSV with Python.
 * The CSV was then opened with Python to use the VADER Sentiment Analysis package.
-* Additionally, we used the pandas package in Python.
+* Additionally, we used the pandas, matplotlib, seaborn, nltk, and vaderSentiment in Python.
-* Windows ?
+* Windows and Mac were used to run the software.

-Rubric:
-- The type(s) of software you used for the project.
--The names of any add-on packages that need to be installed with the software.
--The platform (e.g., Windows, Mac, or Linux) you used
 ## Section 2: Documentation Map
 Within our main project folder, we have 3 folders:
 ### Scripts Folder
+* plot_ipynb
 * scrape_from_json.py
-	* Where we take the original JSON file and parse through it to create 3 CSVs:
-	* not sure if you have to describe every file?
 ### Data Folder
 * all_comments.csv
 * all_posts.csv